Skip to product information

 • Durable construction — designed for long service life with minimal maintenance

-Tap here to see manufacturer warranty and support
+Tap here to see warranty and support details

-Manufacturer warranty: DRY-CON X is backed by a 25-year manufacturer warranty.
-Warranty terms and exclusions apply and are administered by the manufacturer.
+DRY-CON X is backed by a 25-year manufacturer product warranty.
+Warranty terms and exclusions apply.

 • Construction: UV-protected polycarbonate